dbcometto/sick-basic/README.md

 # sick-basic
-Git Repo for getting Jackal ready for jackal-sick.
+Git Repo for the RIVeR Lab's SICK Competition project